midijohnny/xforms-stuff/README.md

 ## TensorFlow JS Integration.

 The file [predictor.xml] is a single page [Xforms] based web app to provide a simple test client for [Tensorflow.js].
-The app has three client-side dependencies:
+The app has four client-side dependencies:

 - [XSLTForms] to provide the [XForms] engine
 - [Tensorflow.js] libraries
 - Google's [Material Symbols and Icons] fonts.
+- A pre-trainined model - [MobileNet] : this can be swapped out for a reference to alternative models.

 See section below entitled 'Getting dependencies' for downloading and deploying [XSLTForms].

-The [Tensorflow.js] library allows you load and run AI Models directly in the browser.
+The [Tensorflow.js] library allows you to load and run AI Models directly in the browser.
 This example uses a pre-trained [MobileNet] image classifier model.
 These libraries are avaiable directly from a [CDN] - so nothing needs to be explicitly installed.

-That is: you can provide an input image, and the model will tell you ('infer') what the image depicts.
+Provide an input image, and the model will tell you ('infer') what the image depicts.

 The [Xforms] app has an instance called 'images' which contains a list of images and their attribution.
 The corresponding images were downloaded from the [Creative Commons] library.